gquetel/gaur/README.md

 GAUR is a tool to instrument Bison grammar.
-Given an input grammar file, it injects code to automatically and transparently produce sequences of semantics.
-A sequence of semantics corresponds to the operations performed on the system for one parser input.
-This project relies on `pygaur` to generate flag values for each grammar rule, the project is available at [pygaur](https://github.com/gquetel/pygaur).
+Given an input grammar file, it injects code to automatically and transparently produce a log with information characterizing parse inputs.
+Specifically, we plan to produce information about the impact of each parser input on the application/system it is part of.
+This impact information is induced by the rules used to parse the input, we associate labels to each one the the parser rules and construct an overall impact based on this informations.

 # Installation
 Gaur requires `gcc`, `flex` and `bison`.
+The production of impact information production requires [pygaur](https://github.com/gquetel/pygaur) to be installed.

 After cloning this repository GAUR can be built as follows:
 ```
 $ git clone https://github.com/gquetel/gaur.git
 $ make build